 Kenneth, Fire.
 King Kenneth MacAlpin is considered by some to be the founding father of Scotland in the ninth century.

 Louis, Famed warrior.
-Like his son, Prince William has this as a middle name.
-It was likely chosen to honor Prince Philip’s uncle, Lord Louis Mountbatten.
+The Duke and Duchess of Cambridge chose this name for their third child, Prince Louis Arthur Charles, and both Prince William and Prince George have Louis as their middle name, likely chosen to honor Prince Philip’s uncle, Lord Louis Mountbatten.
 Princess Stephanie of Monaco's son is also named Louis.

 Michael, Who is like God.
 As well as being the name of Kate’s father, Michael Middleton, it is also the name of Queen Elizabeth’s cousin Prince Michael of Kent.